-1. Recover Photos From the Cloud
+1. How to Recover Deleted Photos From the Cloud

 Most cloud and photo apps (not including Instagram) offer to back up your photos in the background.
 If you’ve got this turned on, then chances are your photo isn’t really deleted.

-If you deleted the image from your cloud backup you can recover it from there, too.
+If you deleted the image from your cloud backup, you can recover it from there, too.
 Most cloud services use a recycle bin that allows you to restore any deleted file within a certain time frame.